JeorgeReds78/ProyectoAgentes_Sem5/Reto/README.md

 #### Does it has a maximum number of cars that it can run?

-Yes, we recommend 10 or less
+Yes, we recommend 5 or less but can manage up to 14

 #### How do I install Flask or/and Mesa?
 ##### On windows